-1 Publication of the call Advertisement and opening of the call by the Programme manager (PM) and Programme Director (PD).
+Desci Description of the selection process 1 Publication of the call Advertisement and opening of the call by the Programme manager (PM) and Programme Director (PD).
 Follow-up of the application submission process.
-Application Applicants approach GTLs of their choice phase and open work and of current activities.
-When Applicants approach GTLs of their choice to get an overview of their field of work and of current activities.
+I Application phase and open consultation period Applicants approach GTLs of their choice to get an overview of their field of work and of current activities.
 When needed, project manager can be contacted for further support and instructions on how to prepare and submit the application.
 Eligibility check To be performed by the PM , based on the eligibility criteria.
 Eligible applications move to feasibility and ethics checks.
 Non-eligible applicants will be informed by the PM, with a justification for rejection.
 2 Feasibility check ARISE GTLs chosen by the applicants report on the feasibility of the project and the capacity, expertise and infrastructure of their teams to support the proposal, independent of their own research activities and interests.
 They will also check the ethics self-assessment to verify if the proposed project arises any ethical issues.
-Evaluation and ranking of written applications Each application will be evaluated independently and remotely by three external international experts, members of the Evaluation Board (EB) .
+3 Evaluation and ranking of written applications Each application will be evaluated independently and remotely by three external international experts, members of the Evaluation Board (EB) .
 Applications are evaluated and ranked for their excellence using the evaluation criteria described in the table below.
 Unsuccessful candidates will be duly notified.
 Top candidates from the list will be invited to.
-3 Personal interviews of the top ranked applicants Panel interviews will take place face-to-face (or online if physical meeting is not possible) in Heidelberg, Germany.
-Each panel will consist of 1 external international expert and 2 ARISE GTLs.
+Personal interviews of the top ranked applicants international expert and 2 ARISE GTLs.
 Interviews will be done for ~45 mins, in English, and will consist of presentation of the research proposal and the career achievements of the applicant (10 min each), and panel discussion and questioning (25 mins).
 Candidates will be evaluated based on the Evaluation criteria.
 Unsuccessful candidates will be duly notified.
 In addition to panel interviews, applicants will be interviewed Face-to-Face (F2F)/alone by ARISE GTLs of their choice; it will be up to the candidate to seek out the interview with the group.
 GTLs and their groups will be available throughout the interview days(s).
 If possible due to corona measures, the programme will support candidates to visit the groups and teams of their interests at other EMBL sites before the interview days.
 At the same time candidates will have also a meeting with an EMBL HR experts and ARISE management.